-Fauna & Flora is a research platform dedicated to animals and plants in photography.
+Fauna & Flora is a research platform dedicated to photography works about animals and plants.
 It has been developed by João Bento since 2012.

 The Origin of Fauna & Flora